LLNL/zfp/docs/source/faq.rst

 Q17: *Why does zfp sometimes not respect my error tolerance?*

+A: First, |zfp| does not support
+:ref:`fixed-accuracy mode <mode-fixed-accuracy>` for integer data and will ignore any tolerance requested via :c:func:`zfp_stream_set_accuracy` or associated :ref:`expert mode <mode-expert>` parameter settings.

-A: |zfp| does not store each floating-point value independently, but represents a group of values (4, 16, 64, or 256 values, depending on dimensionality) as linear combinations like averages by evaluating arithmetic expressions.
+For floating-point data, |zfp| does not store each scalar value independently but represents a group of values (4, 16, 64, or 256 values, depending on dimensionality) as linear combinations like averages by evaluating arithmetic expressions.
 Just like in uncompressed IEEE floating-point arithmetic, both representation error and roundoff error in the least significant bit(s) often occur.

 To illustrate this, consider compressing the following 1D array of four floats::